Published on

 Calcium hardness refers to the amount of dissolved calcium in the water.
 The recommended calcium level prevents the water from becoming corrosive or forming scale.

 If the level is below 150 ppm, your spa water is too soft, and you'll need a calcium hardness increase.
-For levels above 400 ppm, water is too hard, and it might require partial draining and dilution with softer water.
+Water is too hard for levels above 400 ppm, and it might require partial draining and dilution with softer water.

 Keeping your hot tub clean involves using sanitizers like chlorine and bromine.
 These chemicals kill bacteria and keep the water safe.